 D8 List any other application requirements specific to transfer applicants: Completion of college level English composition and college level Math are required.
+Recommended 15 hours of credit completed prior to transferring.

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission"